-- The Company's board of directors approved and declared a profit allocation payment in the fourth quarter of 2016 to the Allocation Interest Holders of \$13.4 million related to the FOX November Offering (refer to Note P - "Investment").
-This amount was recorded as "Due to related parties" in the accompanying balance sheet at December 31, 2016, and was paid in the first quarter of 2017. - \$25.8 million paid in the second quarter of 2017 resulting from the sale of FOX shares in March 2017 (refer to Note P "Investment") which qualified as a Sale Event under the Company's LLC Agreement.
+- The Company's board of directors approved and declared a profit allocation payment in the fourth quarter of 2016 to the Allocation Interest Holders of \$13.4 million related to the FOX November Offering.
+This amount was recorded as "Due to related parties" in the balance sheet at December 31, 2016, and was paid in the first quarter of 2017. - \$25.8 million paid in the second quarter of 2017 resulting from the sale of FOX shares in March 2017 (refer to Note Q "Investment") which qualified as a Sale Event under the Company's LLC Agreement.